 Probably the cheapest place to eat in the whole area, Earl of Sandwich serves customisable hot subs as well as other snack foods.

 The all-you-can-eat buffet restaurants are mid tiered and can often be the best value for money based on the amount you get.
-Each Disneyland hotel has their own buffet restaurants which serves breakfast lunch and dinner, apart from the one Davy Crockett’s Ranch which only opens for dinner in the evening.
+Currently, these are not operating as a normal buffet but are all-you-can-eat table service restaurants with set dishes you can order.
+Each Disneyland hotel has its own buffet restaurants which serves breakfast lunch and dinner, apart from the one Davy Crockett’s Ranch which only opens for dinner in the evening.
 Most buffets have a slight theme in their food but they usually serve a large variety of generic, international cuisine.
-When you get there you will pay upfront, be seated by a cast member and have your drinks order taken but then you help yourself to as much food as you want.
+Normally, when you get there you will pay upfront, be seated by a cast member and have your drinks order taken but then you help yourself to as much food as you want, however, due to the current situation you will now have your order taken by a cast member and the food brought out to you.
 Due to a law in France, it is illegal to have refillable drinks so you must pay for each drink you have separate.

 Disneyland Paris Parks